 Sprint at University of Alaska Anchorage

 The University of Alaska Anchorage campus and surrounding parkland provides a mix of urban and forrested terrain.
 We plan to offer options for a short course and a long course.
-We will have more details when we get closer to the event.

 Saturday, June 27th